Living In An Intense Stage Of Grief

 To change how I think about my departed son is crucial to living a life of positivity.
 I need to look forward, not backward.

-The Caveat Of Accepting Comfort Is Time
+The Caveat Of Accepting Comfort Is the Passage of Time

 Accepting Comfort Doesn’t Mean I’m Forgetting My Child.